saqlain2204/NLP-101/README.md

-# Language Modeling 101
+# NLP-101

-This repository contains code, notes, and experiments for learning about language modeling.
+Welcome to NLP-101, a comprehensive course covering various aspects of Natural Language Processing.
+This repository contains code, notes, and experiments for learning about NLP concepts and techniques.

+## Course Structure

+### 1. Language Modeling
+Our first module focuses on Language Modeling, covering fundamental concepts and implementations.

 ## Contents